-A Rank® LT3 machine is operating in the Manor Farm installations, in the city of Hull (North Humerside, United Kingdom).
-The ORC machine is integrated into the biomass cogeneration system.
-The company receives an extra economic benefit through the “Renewable Heat Incentive (RHI)” of the United Kingdom.
+A Rank® LT3 unit operates in the Manor Farm, located in Hull (North Humberside, United Kingdom).
+The ORC is integrated into the biomass cogeneration system, so the company receives extra revenue through the UK “Renewable Heat Incentive (RHI)”.

 Renewable Heat Incentive

 The Renewable Heat Incentive (RHI) is addressed to those installations existing in the United Kingdom.
-Its objective is to support the heat generation from renewable energy sources.
-It has been in force since the end of 2011 and affects both domestic installations (“Domestic RHI”) and other sectors (“Non-domestic RHI”).
+Its objective is to support heat generation from renewable energy sources.
+It started at the end of 2011 and affected domestic installations (“Domestic RHI”) and other sectors (“Non-domestic RHI”).

-One of the categories that receive subsidies through this scheme is cogeneration with biomass (combined heat and power, CHP).
-In this category, power levels are not differentiated and it is applicable from small to large installations.
-The last values published for the incentive are 4.42 pence per kWh, which are applied to the thermal energy used.
+Cogeneration with biomass belongs to the “combined heat and power, CHP” category that receives subsidies through this scheme.
+This category covers small to large installations, without distinction of heating capacity.
+The last values published for the incentive are 4.42 pence per kWh, applied to the thermal energy used.

 One can find more information about these incentives in the United Kingdom through their website.